ydahal1/ydahal1/jokes.md

-A magician was driving down the street and then he turned into a driveway.
+Why did the tomato blush?
+Because it saw the salad dressing.

 [
-Tue Oct 21 00:27:39 UTC 2025
+Wed Oct 22 00:28:54 UTC 2025
  ]